 Another form of sunglasses made out of lenses that were flat panes of smoky quartz appeared in ancient China during the early 12th century.
 In addition to protecting eyes from glare, documents describe judges in Chinese courts wearing these crystal sunglasses to hide their facial expressions when they interrogated witnesses.

 In the mid-1700s, English optician James Ayscough began experimenting with using tinted lenses to treat vision problems.
-Often credited with being a sunglasses pioneer, he believed that blue or green tinted glass could help correct specific vision impairments (learn more about tinted lenses).
+Often credited with being a sunglasses pioneer, he believed that blue or green-tinted glass could help correct specific vision impairments (learn more about /c/how-to#howto-see-all-tints”>tinted lenses).

 Sunglasses In the 20th Century